Highland Community College (Kansas): 1900–1905

-1905-1910
+1905–1910

 Highlands first formally organized football team was formed in 1905.
 The team was called the Orange Warriors due to their orange and blue team colors.
 The 1906 curriculum was altered reducing the number of semesters from three to two by Knepper.
 A boys' basketball team and girls' basketball team were organized in 1906.
-In October of 1907, Rev. L.C McNair was hired and raised 20k in his fundraising efforts.
-This 20k was used to build the administration building but was only enough to cover the building cost.
+In October 1907, L.C McNair was hired and raised $20,000 in his fundraising efforts.
+This was used to build the administration building but was only enough to cover the building cost.
 The remaining cost lay in the furnishings of the building.
 The furnishing budget of 7.5k was administered to the college via a loan from the national college board of education of the Presbyterian church with 5% interest over a 3-year period.

 The railroad arrived in Highland on May 5, 1908.
 It was thought that the arrival of the railroad and the readoption of the college by the synod would grow the college rapidly even without the synod contributing financially.
 W.M.
 Boone replaced Irwin the same year of the arrival of the railroad.
 The cornerstone laying ceremony of the administration building was held on June 1, 1909.
 The ceremony marked the end of Knepper's presidency with him the evening of.
 The admin building when completed was 82x90 feet.
 The building houses a small gym, janitor's room, boiler room, cloakroom, and two restrooms in the basement.
 The first floor contained three classrooms, a chemistry lab, a physics lab, president's office, and a 300-seat auditorium attached to the north side of the building.
 The second-floor houses five classrooms and a small museum.
 Sidewalks were also installed as well as park space north of the building.

 William C. T. Adams replaced Klepper and was notorious for hiring people and spending money to solve issues.
 Highland University changed its name to Highland college in June 1910.
 The name change occurred mainly due to the size of the student body being of sub-university status in addition The Presbyterian College board also refused to loan the college money for the admin building furnishings without the name change.
 The board also insisted that the school becomes a standard college (modern accreditation college status) before requesting any more funding from them.